Penguins, the Cape of Good Hope and Cape Point

 Both the Cape of Good Hope and Cape Point are in the beautiful Good Hope Nature Reserve, which is home to a variety of flora and fauna, including the Cape mountain zebra, antelope, rock dassies, abundant birdlife, and baboons - which are an attraction in their own right!
 The baboon troops on the Cape Peninsula are the only protected population of this species in Africa.
 However, although they may appear friendly, appearances can be deceptive!
 Please do heed the warnings about not leaving food or personal belongings unattended, as they have a nasty (and sometimes vicious) habit of taking things that are not theirs - and also climbing into the back seats of cars uninvited if your car doors are left open for a second.

 The Reserve is a bird-watchers paradise, with 250 species recorded, including ostrich and the endemic Cape sugarbird and orange-breasted sunbird.

 A worthwhile stop on the way to the Good Hope Nature Reserve is Boulders Beach, just past Simon's Town - a rugged coastal area which is home to a large colony of African or jackass penguins, so called because their call sounds like a donkey braying.
 Boulders Beach is one of only 2 mainland nesting colonies of African penguins in South Africa.

-Boulders Beach comprises of a number of small, sheltered bays looking out into False Bay.
-The bays are sheltered from the wind by large granite boulders which are estimated to be over 500 million years old.
+From just 2 breeding pairs in 1982, the colony has now grown to nearly 3,000.
+There are a number of small, sheltered bays looking out into False Bay, which are sheltered from the wind by large granite boulders which are estimated to be over 500 million years old.